• Skip to primary navigation

 • Using a standing mixer, combine all ingredients and mix on medium speed until fluffy and stiff peaks form

-• If your frosting looks like powdery rocks, add in 1-3 more tablespoon heavy whipping cream.
+• If your frosting looks like powdery rocks, add in 1-3 more tbsp heavy whipping cream.

 • Once frosting is stiff and smooth scoop into piping bag or simply use a knife.